katie-hughes/CIS_helpers/README.md

 Script to assist with "manual" channel recalibration (aims to make as little of it manual as possible!).
 I usually run only specifying --recal_file, --cistxt, and --cisupdate.

 Arguments:
 * --recal_file: Txt file of channels to be recalibrated.
+The default is toRecalibrate.txt.
 Required!
 Format:
 ```
 [PartitionModule channel gain]
 LBA02 06 0 7/22